Analogue filter: Realisability and equivalence

-is invariant in Z_{p}(s), that is, all the transformed networks are equivalents of the original.
+is invariant in Z_{p}(s), that is, all the transformed networks are equivalent to the original.

 Approximation

-The approximation problem in network synthesis is to find functions which will produce realisable networks approximating to a prescribed function of frequency within limits arbitrarily set.
+The approximation problem in network synthesis is to find functions that will produce realisable networks approximating to a prescribed function of frequency within limits arbitrarily set.
 The approximation problem is an important issue since the ideal function of frequency required will commonly be unachievable with rational networks.
 For instance, the ideal prescribed function is often taken to be the unachievable lossless transmission in the passband, infinite attenuation in the stopband and a vertical transition between the two.
 However, the ideal function can be approximated with a rational function, becoming ever closer to the ideal the higher the order of the polynomial.
 The first to address this problem was Stephen Butterworth (1930) using his Butterworth polynomials.
 Independently, Cauer (1931) used Chebyshev polynomials, initially applied to image filters, and not to the now well-known ladder realisation of this filter.

 Butterworth filter

 Butterworth filters are an important class of filters due to Stephen Butterworth (1930) which are now recognised as being a special case of Cauer's elliptic filters.
-Butterworth discovered this filter independently of Cauer's work and implemented it in his version with each section isolated from the next with a valve amplifier which made calculation of component values easy since the filter sections could not interact with each other and each section represented one term in the Butterworth polynomials.
+Butterworth discovered this filter independently of Cauer's work and implemented it in his version, with each section isolated from the next with a valve amplifier, which made calculation of component values easy since the filter sections could not interact with each other, and each section represented one term in the Butterworth polynomials.
 This gives Butterworth the credit for being both the first to deviate from image parameter theory and the first to design active filters.
 It was later shown that Butterworth filters could be implemented in ladder topology without the need for amplifiers.
 Possibly the first to do so was William Bennett (1932) in a patent which presents formulae for component values identical to the modern ones.
-Bennett, at this stage though, is still discussing the design as an artificial transmission line and so is adopting an image parameter approach despite having produced what would now be considered a network synthesis design.
+Bennett, at this stage, though, is still discussing the design as an artificial transmission line and so is adopting an image parameter approach despite having produced what would now be considered a network synthesis design.
 He also does not appear to be aware of the work of Butterworth or the connection between them.